 Have It Checked

 Speaking of jewelers, it’s best to have your ring professionally checked at least once each year.
 This allows a trained individual to examine your ring and ensure it’s in perfect condition.
-Such appointments will usually consist of a prong check to make sure the setting around the stone is not loosening over time, which could result in the stone falling out.
+Such appointments will usually consist of a prong check to make sure the engagement ring setting around the stone is not loosening over time, which could result in the stone falling out.
 In addition, various metals will require special care to maintain a smooth surface and shine.
 Platinum and yellow gold, for example, will need to be polished, while white gold must be treated with rhodium every few years to retain its color and luster.
 Many jewelers will offer these check-ups for a small fee and may even provide all or part of the service for free.

 If you purchase a diamond alternative from Diamond Nexus, every stone comes with its own Lifetime Stone Guarantee, which ensures your stone will maintain its perfect ratings on the diamond quality scale and should never chip, crack or discolor.
 If it does, we’ll replace it free, forever.
 Additionally, every engagement ring purchase comes with the Everything’s Covered Plan, which covers everything for up to one year after the purchase date.
 This includes lost stones, repairs of loose stones and metalwork.